A Local's favourite Volcanic Craters in Iceland

 Eldborg scoria crater

-An easy 3 km hike, takes you to the roots of the crater.
-You can climb up to it and have a peek inside and a wonderful view of the other craters in this area, but Eldborg is a part of a ca 5-crater eruptive fissure.
+An easy 3 km hike takes you to the base of the crater.
+You can climb up to it and have a peek inside, and enjoy a wonderful view of the other craters in this area, but Eldborg is part of a ca. 5-crater eruptive fissure.

 Eldborg scoria crater

-The crater is better looking though from below than from above, in my opinion.
+The crater is better-looking from below than from above.

-The ascent up the volcano is 60 metres and rocky, but some chains have been fitted to make it easier to get to the top.
+The ascent up the volcano is 60 metres and rocky, but some chains have been installed to make it easier to reach the top.

-Read more in my travel-blog: A Hike to the perfectly shaped Eldborg Scoria Crater on Snæfellsnes in West-Iceland.
+Read more in my travel blog, and see why when I reached the top, the whole group was descending: A Hike to the perfectly shaped Eldborg Scoria Crater on Snæfellsnes in West Iceland.

 No 6 - BúrfellsgjáBúrfellsgjá sw-Iceland